7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 by Thea Fiore-Bloom, PhD

-I’m about to go away to a quiet place in the woods for just two tiny days.
+I’m about to go away to a quiet place in the woods for two tiny days.

-But, apparently ease is against my “religion.”
+But, apparently sensible is against my religion.

 You know the kind of book you could use as a doorstop?

-And I won’t crack a virgin page of that respectable biography.
+Thing is, I won’t crack a virgin page of that respectable biography.

 But there is one thing I will be so happy I brought (as an afterthought.)

-I will devour the slim, heavily illustrated, jewel of hard cover book that I usually have just bought at some museum store.
+I will devour the slim, heavily illustrated, jewel of hardcover book that I usually have just purchased at some museum store.

-It will be a book like the 5 below.
+It will be a book like the 7 below.

 The kind of book that helps us remember why we wanted to become an artist or writer in the first place.